 Home insurance for a home-based business

 At aha insurance, we’re happy to add coverage for a home-based business.
-It becomes an add-on to your residential policy.
-All it needs to do is meet some basic home business insurance requirements to make sure it doesn’t need a dedicated commercial insurance policy instead.
+It just becomes an add-on to your standard home insurance policy in most cases.
+All it needs to do is meet some basic home business insurance requirements to make sure it doesn’t need a dedicated commercial insurance policy instead, which would cover a much wider set of business-related risks.

 Take a look at this checklist to see if your home business qualifies for this kind of policy: